 In December of 2017, President Trump signed into law, the Tax Cuts and Job Act (TCJA), taking effect in January of 2018.
 This bill marked the largest tax code overhaul in over three decades.

-With an election on the horizon, and potential for big changes for businesses and individuals, we wanted to break down what this Act means for your company’s wallet and how to make the most of it.
+With an election on the horizon and the potential for big changes for businesses and individuals, we wanted to break down what this Act means for your company’s wallet and how to make the most of it.

 What new benefits did the Tax Cuts and Job Act offer businesses?